-Brown is not a color that you wear throughout every item of your outfit.
+Brown is not a color that you wear with every item of your wardrobe.
 It needs to be integrated into your other items of clothing.
-If wearing brown shoes, always make sure that your belt is a match for both the color and tone.
+If you’re wearing brown shoes, always make sure your belt is a match for both the color and tone.
 It doesn’t have to be exact, but it should be close.

 When wearing brown dress shoes as a pairing to the color of your jacket, be sure to keep the color of your shirt neutral.
 It's tough to match vivid colors with brown shoes, especially in the case of casual wear, unless you repeat the color through the use of a matching hat.
 If you're undecided over which shade of brown to choose for any given formal suit, then go for the shade which is darker than your pants.
 In most cases, you can't go wrong.

 Elegance, versatility, and sophistication

 A final word on what socks to wear with your brown shoes.
 That last stylish element is going to be determined by the rest of your outfit and more importantly, the color of your trousers.
 Variants of blues, contrasting browns, burgundy and greens are attractive sock options contrasted with your stunning brown dress shoes.

 On the other end of the spectrum, single-colored brown dress shoes can suit both casual and formal attire very well, making them supremely versatile.
 Every wardrobe needs a good pair of black Oxfords, but a few varying shades of brown dress shoes will serve you even better.